Rigidity around Poisson Submanifolds: The Tame Vanishing Lemma

 \section{The Tame Vanishing Lemma}

-We prove now the Tame Vanishing Lemma, an existence result for tame homotopy operators on the complex computing Lie algebroid cohomology with coefficients.
-We have used this lemma for the Poisson complex in the proof of Theorem \ref{Main_Theorem_intro}.
-The Tame Vanishing Lemma is very useful when applying the Nash-Moser techniques to various geometric problems, for another example see \cite{teza}.
+In this subsection we prove the Tame Vanishing Lemma, an existence result for tame homotopy operators on the complex computing Lie algebroid cohomology with coefficients.
+In the proof of Theorem \ref{Main_Theorem_intro}, this lemma was applied to the Poisson complex.
+In combination with the Nash-Moser techniques, the Tame Vanishing Lemma is very useful when applied to various geometric problems (see the appendix in \cite{teza}).